 - Lockers—Visitors may secure personal items in lockers, located on the lower level of the main lobby.
 Please see the security guard in the main lobby for assistance.

-- Sensory backpacks—Visitors to Noah’s Ark may check out sensory backpacks.
-These backpacks hold noise dampening headphones, stims, fidgets, puzzles, and fine motor manipulatives that provide children something to touch, fidget, or play with in stressful moments.
-Other calming items available are a weighted blanket and vest to help your child feel safe, secure, and grounded during their visit.
-Please ask an educator or volunteer inside of Noah’s Ark to borrow a backpack.
+- Sensory bags—Visitors may borrow sensory bags from both the information desk in the main lobby and within Noah’s Ark.
+These bags hold noise-dampening headphones, stims, fidgets, puzzles, and fine motor manipulatives that provide visitors something to touch, fidget, or play with in stressful moments.
+Please ask an educator or volunteer inside of Noah’s Ark to borrow other calming items, like a weighted blanket and vest, to help your child feel safe, secure, and grounded during your visit.

-- Noise-canceling headphones and earplugs—Visitors with small children and babies may check out noise-cancelling headphones for use during Sunset Concerts (at a table in front of the Family Room in Taper Courtyard) and during the Family Amphitheater Performances (at a table in Ziegler Amphitheater).
+- Noise-dampening headphones and earplugs—Visitors with small children and babies may check out noise-dampening headphones for use during Sunset Concerts and during the Family Amphitheater Performances.
 Earplugs are available for adult visitors.